tourmalinelabs/iOSTLKitExample/README.md

-C Getting started with TLKit for iOS
+# Getting started with TLKit for iOS

 This document contains a quick start guide for integrating `TLKit` into your iOS application.
 More detailed documentation of the APIs can